Built-in Tools

 If you need more code-interpreter throughput, you can configure a worker pool for the Code Interpreter service via

-Workers experimental.
-Use 2+ for actual parallelism; 1 enables
+experimental.
+Use 2+ for actual parallelism; 1 enables worker mode

-worker mode but does not increase throughput.
-Each worker loads its own Pyodide runtime, so higher worker counts
+but does not increase throughput.
+Each worker loads its own Pyodide runtime, so higher worker counts increase RAM

 Production Deployment